 “Oh, Harriet, let Him be.
 He’s not after you, poor God!
 You’re His suffering creature now bathed in love.
 Come here and I’ll show you.”

-Ibbotson’s notion is a radical one: love “deflects” from the pursuit of the good, the pharisaical good of ambition, advancement, propriety, of living within social approbation.
-Harriet’s response to Rom is to claim for herself a place of abject love, the privilege of submitting to the beloved.
-Rom’s antithesis to Harriet’s understanding is to point to her suffering humanity as redeemed by his love, his earthly love, which is no more, and yet no less, than the Divine, as we experience here, in this limited world and self.
+Ibbotson’s notion is a radical one: love “deflects” from the pursuit of the good, the good of ambition, advancement, propriety, of living within social approbation.
+Harriet’s response is to claim for herself a place of abject love, the privilege of submitting to the beloved.
+Rom’s antithesis to Harriet’s understanding is to point to her suffering humanity as redeemed by his love, which is no more, and yet no less, than the Divine, as we experience here, in this limited world and self.
 Blake’s “grain of sand” is an image that says there are ways, through sharing with the Beloved of body and soul, that is given to us to partake of eternity.
 As Harriet and Rom live their Eden, before insidious snakes enter to exact its ruin, Rom muses on what it means to be Harriet’s lover: “For Rom, since he had snatched Harriet from the stage, there had been no moment of hesitation, no second when he did not know his mind and heart.
 She was everything to him – beloved, companion, intellectual equal and passionate mistress – one of the world’s naturals for that mysterious act which human beings use to break down the barriers of the self.”
-Here is the crux of the matter: the dissolution of the barriers of the self, the going beyond the self, the offering to the Other as a means of salvation in the act of human love.
+Here is the matter’s crux: the dissolution of the self’s barriers, going beyond the self, offering to the Other as a means of salvation.

 When snakes arrive, Rom and Harriet endure a dark night of the soul made of separation and loneliness.
 They don’t despair, however, because they have the memory of their time together.
 They do not hope; they endure.
 When the snakes are defeated by faith and love, Rom and Harriet can revisit what God asks of them in their union, with joy and a little playfulness:

 “Well, you said we were going to be married tomorrow, didn’t you?
-Because of the special licence?”
+Because of the special license?”